Lorellana21/my-favourite-clubs/README.md

 # My favourite clubs

-### What is this for?👈
+### What is that?👈

-This is a review exercise when we reached the middle of the React module at the Bootcamp. 🚀
+This is a review exercise made when we reached the middle of the React module at the Bootcamp. 🚀

-It consists of painting a list of clubs which in turn contains a list of members.👨‍👨‍👧‍👦
+It consists of painting a list of clubs which, in turn, contains a list of members.👨‍👨‍👧‍👦

-And all of this data related to our favourite clubs, the icon they use and their membership list can be found at a constant stream of information about.
+And all of this data related to the clubs, the icon they use and their membership list can be found at a constant stream of information.

 **Instructions**